Updating Serenity Packages (ASP.NET MVC Version)

 From time to time, breaking changes might happen in Serenity, but they are kept to minimum, and you might have to do a few manual changes in your application code.

-If you still have a problem after upgrade, feel free to open an issue at: https://github.com/volkanceylan/Serenity/issues
+If you still have a problem after upgrade, feel free to ask in discussions at:

 What Is Updated